jhudson8/react-backbone/api.md

 ==============
 Give [Backbone](http://backbonejs.org/) awareness to your [React](http://facebook.github.io/react/) components and so much more.

-* give Backbone.Model / Backbone.Collection awareness to your React components
+All react-model bindings is accomplished using mixins.
+The general concept is to provide very atomic mixins to do specific things that work well together.
+Depending on the needs of your react component, you can include as many mixins as you need.

+The general features of this project are

-* mixins for updating on model change events, be aware of model xhr activity and model validation events and more
+* mixins to force update components on model change events, be aware of XHR activity and model validation events and much more
 * add Backbone.View like declaritive events to your React components
-* add dependency management to your React mixins
+* add dependency management to your React mixins for better reuse
-* use Backbone.Model-aware input components
+* provide low level Backbone.Model-aware input components
 * includes managed event bindings which will clean up when the React component is unmounted
+* enhance available declarative events by adding callback wrappers like ```debounce```

+See the step-by-step [usage tutorials](#project/jhudson8/react-backbone/section/Usage%20tutorials) to help get started.

 Dependencies
 --------------
 * [jhudson8/react-mixin-manager](https://github.com/jhudson8/react-mixin-manager)
 * [jhudson8/react-events](https://github.com/jhudson8/react-events)
 * [jhudson8/backbone-xhr-events](https://github.com/jhudson8/backbone-xhr-events) (optional)

 Installation
 --------------